 The meningococcal MCV4 vaccine has been shown to provide protection against the most common strains of the disease, including serogroups A, C, Y and W-135.
 As with any vaccine, meningococcal MCV4 vaccination may not protect 100% of susceptible individuals.
 Protection from the vaccine lasts for at least 3-5 years.

 Where can I get the meningitis vaccine?

 The MCV4 vaccine is available at Student Health Services.
 To make an appointment, please call 850.474.2172, Option 1.

 What immunizations are available at Student Health Services?

-SHS offers the following immunizations at cost for all UWF students: MMR (measles, mumps, rubella), Hepatitis B (3 shot series), Meningitis (MCV4), Tdap (tetanus/diphtheria, pertussis), Gardasil (3 shot series to prevent HPV), & Flu vaccine.
-Please visit the Immunization Fees page for cost details.
+SHS offers the following immunizations at a reduced cost for all UWF students: MMR (measles, mumps, rubella), Hepatitis B (3 shot series), Meningitis (MCV4), Tdap (tetanus/diphtheria, pertussis), Gardasil (3 shot series to prevent HPV), & Flu vaccine.
+See Services and Fees for cost details.